-note Depending on the size of your vCenter Server inventory, importing one could exceed your Uptime Infrastructure Monitor license.
-If this were to happen, you might see the following: ESX hosts and VMs that you may expect to see do not respectively appear in the Discovered Hosts and Discovered Virtual Machines infrastructure groups.
-Correspondingly, the expanded vCenter Server hierarchy may display empty datacenter objects.
-ESX hosts and VMs that are not monitored due to exceeding the license do not appear here, along with the vCenter Server objects to which they belong (for example, resource pools or clusters).
-In this scenario, you need not worry.
-Uptime Infrastructure Monitor has in fact imported these; it is simply ignoring them.
-We learn more about this in the next section.
+Depending on the size of your vCenter Server inventory, importing one could exceed your up.time license.
+If this were to happen, you might see the following:

+- ESX hosts and VMs that you may have been expecting to see do not respectively appear in the Discovered Hosts and Discovered Virtual Machines infrastructure groups. - Correspondingly, the expanded vCenter Server hierarchy may display empty datacenter objects.
+ESX hosts and VMs that are not monitored due to exceeding the license will not appear here, along with the vCenter Server objects to which they belong (for example, resource pools or clusters).

+In this scenario, you need not worry. up.time has in fact imported these; it is simply ignoring them.
+We will learn more about this in the next section.